Acknowledging Traditional Custodians

 What is a “Welcome to Country”?

 A Welcome to Country is performed by a traditional custodian of the land (an Indigenous person).
 In the case of the University of Virginia, this is a member of the Monacan Nation.
 It is usually a short speech in English or the Indigenous language, acknowledging the audience and “welcoming” them to traditional land.
 A more elaborate version of a Welcome to Country may include the exchange of gifts or a ceremony.
-At major Kluge-Ruhe public events, the museum has hired Karenne Wood to perform a Welcome to Country.

 When a member of the Monacan Nation performs a Welcome to Country, they should be compensated for their time.